sanjay-223/WalmartCollabRepo/README.md

-This is a Collaboratory Repository for practising collaboration in GitHub.
+This is a Collaboration Repository for practising collaboration in GitHub.